Filterless Air Purifiers

 Advanced Filterless Air Purifiers

 When you eliminate the need to purchase new filters or clean them regularly, it also cuts the cost down quite a bit for the consumer.
 Instead of using an easily clogged paper filter like most other air purifiers, these purifiers often come with an electrostatic plate that collects the particles in the air.
 What consumers love about this is that the electrostatic plate can easily be cleaned on the air purifier; no filter needs to be purchased or struggled with.

 Filterless Air Purifier Technology

 Pollutants and contaminants in the air, like allergens, are usually made up of ions that are positively charged.
 A filter-free air purifier will emit a stream of ions that are negatively charged in order to remove the bacteria in the air.
 The opposites attract and result in an ionic bond; the bond then becomes weighed down and falls onto the floor, which makes for easy removal of bacteria with a vacuum or broom.

-When seeking to purchase a filter-free air purification system from our range of Air Sanifiers®, a great choice would be the Air Oasis 3000 Xtreme G3 air purifier.
-This device’s AHPCO technology is considered superior to other regular PCO technology on the market because it uses nano technology.
-There are six incredibly rare catalyst metals present inside our AHPCO devices.
+When seeking to purchase a filter-free air purifier, then look no further than the IonicAir™.
+This device’s AHPCO® technology is considered superior to other regular PCO technology on the market because it uses nano technology.
+There are six proprietary catalyst metals present inside our AHPCO® devices.
 Our team of professionals has also incorporated nano-sized particles along with hydrating agents in order to increase the kinetic rate of the reaction, which means that our purifiers can provide clean air more quickly.
 This technology was originally developed thanks to NASA and does not use any filters, making it practically maintenance-free.
-Our technology actually reduces contaminants, mold, and bacteria particles in the air much more effectively than the typical HEPA filter, and it even comes without the need to constantly purchase new filters on a regular basis.